Şehzade Ahmed Kemaleddin: Early life

 Şehzade Ahmed Kemaleddin was born on 16 July 1848 in the Çırağan Palace.
 His father was Sultan Abdulmejid I, son of Sultan Mahmud II and Bezmiâlem Sultan.
 His mother was Verdicenan Kadın, daughter of Prince Kaytuk Giorgi Achba and Princess Yelizaveta Hanım.
 He had an elder full sister, Münire Sultan.
-In 1861 his mother adopted a four years old Mediha Sultan, daughter of Abdülmecid I and Gülistu Kadin and so half-sister of Ahmed Kemaleddin, who had just lost both parents.
+In 1861 his mother adopted a four-year old Mediha Sultan, daughter of Abdülmecid I and Gülistu Kadin and so half-sister of Ahmed Kemaleddin, who had just lost both parents.

 Kemaleddin and his brothers, Princes Mehmed Reşad (future Sultan Mehmed V), Mehmed Burhaneddin, and Ahmed Nureddin were circumcised on 9 April 1857 in the Dolmabahçe Palace.
 After Abdulmejid's death in 1861, Kemaleddin and his mother settled in the Feriye Palace.

 Kemaleddin like his brothers, Sultan Murad V and Şehzade Ahmed Nureddin joined Proodos ("Progress" in Greek) Masonic lodge in 1875.
 This lodge was founded in the Beyoğlu district of Istanbul in 1867, as an associate of the French lodge “Grand Orient.”
 The lodge's rituals were conducted in both Turkish and Greek.